sahithyandev/s3/src/content/docs/data-communication-and-networking/15-information-redundancy.md

 Uses 7 bit code (4 data bits + 3 parity bits).
 Can correct single bit errors.

-## Cyclic Redundancy Checksum (CRC)
+## CRC

+Short for Cyclic Redundancy Checksum.
 A non-separable code.
 A divisor polynomial (of $c$ bits) is used.
 The message is considered to be a polynomial.
 Binary division is done for message (after padding with $c-1$ zeros), with the divisor.
 Remainder is appended to the message.